-The laboratory promotes research activities for the active participation of citizens, patients and their representatives in the choices and decisions regarding health.
+The Laboratory promotes research activities for an active and informed participation of citizens, patients and their representatives on engagement, choices and decisions regarding health issues.

-Among the laboratory’s research areas are consensus conferences and citizens' juries, with assessments of their impact; prioritization exercises, training courses for citizens, patients and their representatives aimed at permitting them to understand and interact with the medical and scientific worlds; and projects for the evaluation of information aimed at the public on diseases, treatments and lifestyles, as well as the development of information tools such as decision aids and websites.
+The Laboratory’s research activities and methods are: consensus conferences and citizens' juries, with assessments of their impact; prioritization exercises, training courses for citizens, patients and their representatives aimed at allow them to understand and interact in partnership with the medical and scientific experts; and projects for the evaluation of information aimed at the public on diseases, treatments and lifestyles, as well as the development of information tools such as decision aids, App and websites.

-The project is promoted by “Fondazione Italiana Sclerosi Multipla FISM Onlus” and “Università degli Studi Aldo Moro di Bari, Dipartimento Scienze Mediche di Base, Neuroscienze ed Organi di Senso” setting up a specific “Unit of Research”.
-The laboratory, in collaboration with the Core search team, is responsible for the technical and operational aspects of the project funded by FISM and is, moreover, member of the project’s scientific technical committee.
-The main aim of this project, that has seen the participation of more than 130 centres up to now, is to create an organized and multicentric structure to collect selected data of Italian patients with multiple sclerosis.
-The purpose of this data collection is to permit epidemiological research to improve knowledge about the disease’s causes and treatments.
-The laboratory is involved - in addition to the coordination, management and organization of activities related to data collection - in the development of a web-based data collection tool that will gradually replace the current one.
-This new way of collecting data via the web will also allow new perspectives of data analysis, such as participation in data pools in collaboration with EMA, analysis with regional administrative data, and involvement in ad hoc projects.
-In the current year, the paediatric module has been also finalized to collect clinical data relating to school and family history and physical development of patients with multiple sclerosis under 18 years of age.
-“Indagine Data Sharing” Project We organized a cross-sectional online survey to gather knowledge on the current debate, opinions and attitudes of Italian patient and citizen groups on Individual Participant Data (IPD) sharing from clinical studies, in collaboration with researchers from the IMPACT Observatory, Mediterranean Institute for Life Sciences, Split, Croatia; the Department of Epidemiology, Lazio Regional Health Service, ASL Rome and the Centre for Regulatory Policies here at the Mario Negri Institute.
-A 22-item online questionnaire was sent by e-mail to other 2.000 contacts of patient and citizen groups, and 280 responded.
-Half of the respondents had some knowledge about the IPD sharing debate.
+The project is promoted by “Fondazione Italiana Sclerosi Multipla FISM Onlus” and “Università degli Studi Aldo Moro di Bari, Dipartimento Scienze Mediche di Base, Neuroscienze ed Organi di Senso”, and funded by FISM.
+The Laboratory is in charge for the technical and methodological aspects of the project and is member of the project’s scientific board.
+The main aim of this project, more than 140 participant centres, is to create an organized and multicentric structure to collect selected data of Italian persons with multiple sclerosis.
+The purpose of this data collection is to allow epidemiological research to improve knowledge about the disease’s causes and treatments.
+The Laboratory is involved - in addition to the coordination, management and organization of activities related to data collection - in the development of a web-based data collection tool.
+This new way of collecting data is allowing new perspectives of data analysis, such as participation in data pools in collaboration with European Medicine Agency EMA, analysis with regional administrative data, and involvement in ad hoc projects.

-This project, a milestone for the laboratory, was carried out in collaboration with the Italian Cochrane Center and Zadig starting from 2003.
+This project, a milestone for the Laboratory, was carried out in collaboration with the Italian Cochrane Center and the journalistic and editorial agency Zadig starting from 2003.
 Its aim is to direct patient associations and citizens toward a greater participation in the issues of health care and medical choices.
 The project, and, above all, the related working group, remains an important point of reference for activities involving citizens in the health debate.
-The development and continuous updating of the www.partecipasalute.it website is also a strongpoint of the project.
-The site is updated with new articles and insights almost every week and every month the newsletter is sent to over 3500 people.

 Slow Medicine: “To Do More Isn’t To Do Better”